Frequently Asked Questions

 11. Can I check the status of my application?

 Yes!
-Click here and log in using the Login ID and PIN you created to apply.
+Click here and log in using the email address and password you created to apply.
 After logging in, you can open your completed application and check its current status.
-A date next to the application item indicates that we have received it.

 When your application is complete, it will be forwarded to the international admissions committee for evaluation.
 For some academic programs, your application will be reviewed by the academic department.
 We cannot predict how long the evaluation will take.
 An email with the admissions decision will be emailed to you.